leomiquelutti/matCUDA/README.md

 	// multiplies m1 times v1 adn stores in v2
 	Array<ComplexDouble> v2 = m1*v1;

-	// check if determinant of m1 is different from 0 if( m1.determinant() != ComplexDouble(0,0) )
+	// check if determinant of m1 is different from 0. if so, inverts m1 and stores in m2 if( m1.determinant() != ComplexDouble(0,0) )
-		// inverts m1 and stores in m2
 		Array<ComplexDouble> m2 = m1.invert();

 	// check is m1 times m2 equals identity matrix